Lucia's Blog: 2021

 "Finally, be strong in the Lord, and in the strength of his might.
 11 Put on the whole armor of God, that ye may be able to stand against the wiles of the devil.
 12 For our wrestling is not against flesh and blood, but against the principalities, against the powers, against the world-rulers of this darkness, against the spiritual hosts of wickedness in the heavenly places."

 On the battlefield of right and wrong, there is a "bloody" fight going on.
-Our very souls are at stake, as well as the future of our families and churches.
+Our very souls and the future of our families and the church are at stake.
 Think with me about some fundamental truths of faith and promises that the Lord provides for us in this battle.

 I. SPIRITUAL WARFARE: Ephesians 6:10-20